iagox86/dnscat2/README.md

 bypass most firewalls.
 Connecting directly to the server is more obvious for several reasons.

+By default, connections are automatically encrypted (turn it off on the client with `--no-encryption` and on the server with `--security=open`).
+When establishing a new connection, if you're paranoid about man-in-the-middle attacks, you have two options for verifying the peer:

+* Pass a pre-shared secret using the `--secret` argument on both sides to validate the connection
+* Manually verify the "short authentication string" - a series of words that are printed on both the client and server after encryption is negotiated

 ### Running a server

 The server - which is typically run on the authoritative DNS server for